jz393/jz393.github.io/writing/sailing-across-pacific.md

 For years, I studied charts, tracing and retracing every possible route.
 I built my boat plank by plank, trusting it to survive rough seas.
 I sought out cartographers, astronomers, and artisans from around the world, trying to seal every crack in my plans.

-Eventually I found myself running in circles with the endless planning.
+Eventually, I found myself running in circles with the endless planning.
 On a random Tuesday, I finally said goodbye and set sail.
 The first rush of open water hit me like a revelation.
 Dolphins leaped beside the bow; bright fish flickered underneath.
 Wind tore through my hair, and sunlight warmed my face.
 For a while, everything felt exactly right.

 Months later, a dark cloud edged into view.
 I told myself it would pass.
 Then another followed, and cool drops of rain grazed my palms.
 I brushed off the unease. *I knew enough meteorology*, I thought.
 I could handle rain.